 Peer Review and Complaints Policy

 Reviewers are objective for all judgments in the peer-review process.
-Reviewers are assigned in order to have have no conflict of interest.
+Reviewers are assigned in order to have no conflict of interest.
 Reviewers might point out relevant published work which is not yet cited.
 Submitted manuscripts are treated confidentially prior to their publication.

-Type of peer review: This journal employs double blind review, where the author and referee remain anonymous throughout the process.
+Type of peer review: This journal employs double-blind review, where the author and referee remain anonymous throughout the process.